Easy better quantum process tomography: The problem with QPT

 \section{The problem with QPT}

-QPT works fine if the $\overline{\rho}_j$ and $\overline{E}_i$ do, in fact, represent the true states and effects used in the QPT experiment.
-But most QPT experiments are analyzed under the implausible assumption that each state preparation and measurement (SPAM) operation -- the \emph{true} $\{\rho_j\}$ and $\{E_i\}$ -- is exactly equal to the rank-1 state $\overline{\rho}_j$ or effect $\overline{E}_i$ describing the experimenter's intent.
-This model is obviously wrong, because experiments are noisy.
-It yields incorrect $M_0$ and $S_0$ matrices that (in turn) yield incorrect and potentially misleading estimates $\hat{G}_0$.
+QPT works fine if the $\{\overline{\rho}_j\}$ and $\{\overline{E}_i\}$ do, in fact, represent the true states and effects used in the QPT experiment.
+But most QPT experiments are analyzed under the implausible assumption that the state preparation and measurement (SPAM) operations -- the \emph{true} $\{\rho_j\}$ and $\{E_i\}$ -- are exactly equal to their respective rank-1 states $\{\overline{\rho}_j\}$ and effects $\{\overline{E}_i\}$ describing the experimenter's intent.
+This model is obviously wrong, because quantum operations are always subject to errors.
+Assuming perfect SPAM yields incorrect $M_0$ and $S_0$ matrices that (in turn) yield incorrect and potentially misleading estimates $\hat{G}_0$.

 Some QPT experiments do better by attempting to model the SPAM operations that make up $M_0$ and $S_0$ as realistically noisy operations, inferred from data.
 However, the canonical way to estimate a density matrix is quantum state tomography, which relies on known POVM effects\ldots and the canonical way to estimate a POVM is quantum measurement tomography, which relies on known states.
 This creates an obvious circularity, to which no really satisfactory solution is known.
-It is now understood that states and measurements literally \emph{can't} be fully learned or estimated, because controllable quantum systems have a gauge symmetry \cite{Blume-Kohout2017-no,Proctor2017-wc,Rudnicki2018-qo,Lin2019-qx, Chen2023-lo, Nielsen2021-nu}.
+It is now understood that states and measurements literally \emph{can't} be fully learned or estimated, because controllable quantum systems have a gauge symmetry \cite{Blume-Kohout2017-no, Nielsen2021-nu,Proctor2017-wc,Rudnicki2018-qo,Lin2019-qx, Chen2023-lo}.

 In principle, this gauge symmetry creates existential problems for state, measurement, and process tomography.
 Yet all three of these protocols are still regularly performed and their results published, suggesting the gauge problem is not as unsolvable in practice as it is in principle.